popwar/CustomerService/README.md

 Download the source code, then cd into the project folder.
 Run "mvn clean package".
 Finally run "java -jar customer-service-0.0.1-SNAPSHOT.jar" under target folder.

 ## Security aspect
 Oauth2 has been applied to this service. the grant type used here is "client_credentials".
-The API user need to get the token before making call to other endpoints.
+The API user need to get the token with the credential specified in the yml file before making the call to other endpoints.

-## API Contract Definition (Swagger config has been added,  but it is blocked by Oauth2.
-Currently, working on that)
+## API Contract Definition
+Swagger ui has been enabled.
+The url is http://localhost:8089/swagger-ui.html Or you can use curl or postman to make the API call.
+Below is the sample of using curl to call API.

 ### 1. Get token: